YuquanW/VBRobM/README.md

 # VBRobM
-Variational Bayesian robust mediation analysis
+Variational Bayesian robust mediation analysis.
+For details of the method, see ...

+# Installation